 A Self-Directed IRA can invest in practically anything.
 The Internal Revenue Code does not state what you can invest in with your Self-Directed IRA funds, only what you cannot invest in.
 As a result, there are certain rules you must adhere to, known as the prohibited transaction rules.

-These rules are very few and basically state that the Self-Directed Coverdell ESA cannot:
+These rules are very few and state that the Self-Directed Coverdell ESA cannot:

-- Invest with disqualified persons of whom the account holder has a close relationship
+• Invest with disqualified person with whom the account holder has a close relationship

 These rules encourage you to make wise decisions on behalf of your IRA, and not yourself.